Gran Turismo 5

-Gran Turismo 5 (グランツーリスモ 5, Guran Tsūrisumo Faibu) is a 2010 racing video game developed by Polyphony Digital and published by Sony Computer Entertainment.
-It was released for the PlayStation 3 on November 24, 2010 in Europe and North America, and November 25, 2010 in Japan and Australasia, and is the fifth main installment and the tenth overall in the Gran Turismo video game series.
+Gran Turismo 5 (グランツーリスモ 5, Guran Tsūrisumo Faibu) is a 2010 sim racing video game developed by Polyphony Digital and published by Sony Computer Entertainment for the PlayStation 3.
+It is the fifth main installment and the tenth overall in the Gran Turismo series.
+It was released on November 24, 2010, in Europe and North America, and November 25, 2010, in Japan and Australasia.
 It was preceded by the Prologue version and is the first main entry of the series to be released for the PlayStation 3.

 The game marks the first entry in the series with online races with support for up to 16 players.
 A damage model has been included with variations of damage depending on the car.
 Over 1,000 cars, 29 different locations, 77 different tracks, and a track generator are available in the game.
 Dynamic time and weather effects make their debut in the series.
 World Rally Championship, NASCAR and Super GT licenses are utilized for the first time in the Gran Turismo series.

-Gran Turismo 5 was well-received critically and a commercial success, becoming the second best-selling PlayStation 3 game, the best-selling PlayStation 3 exclusive and the second best-selling game in the series with nearly 12 million copies sold.
-The game also won multiple awards, and turned some players into real-life professional racing drivers with the GT Academy competition.
+Gran Turismo 5 was well-received critically and a commercial success, becoming the second best-selling PlayStation 3 game, the best-selling PlayStation 3 exclusive and the third best-selling game in the series with nearly 12 million copies sold.
+The game also won multiple awards and turned some players into real-life professional racing drivers with the GT Academy competition.